David McKee: Early life

-David John McKee was born on 2 January 1935 and raised in Tavistock, Devon, England.
+David John McKee was born on 2 January 1935 in Plymouth, Devon, and raised in Tavistock.
 After attending grammar school, he studied at Plymouth College of Art.

 While still at college, he began selling one-off cartoons, particularly to the national press.
 On leaving college, he continued this to support himself while painting, drawing regularly for, among others, Punch, Reader's Digest, and The Times Educational Supplement.

 The first book he sold was of a story he had told at college, Two Can Toucan.
 It is about a toucan who can carry two cans of paint on its enormous bill.
 This was published by Abelard-Schuman in 1964; a 1985 edition with new illustrations by McKee was re-issued in 2001 by Andersen Press.

 Writer and illustrator

 McKee produced several characters who formed the basis of book series, including Elmer the Patchwork Elephant.
 Elmer was first published by Dobson Books in 1968, and was re-issued by Andersen Press in 1989.
 His 29 Elmer books have sold more than 10 million copies and have appeared in more than 60 languages being adapted as a stage play and an animated series.
 The character has spawned a range of merchandise, including soft toys, from London Emblem and Elmer board books.
 McKee illustrated the songs "Toy Boy" and "Lonely Alcoholic" in singer-songwriter Mika's extended play Songs for Sorrow.
-One of McKee's earliest books, Six Men (1972, 2011), teaches how a war can develop.

 He illustrated books by other authors, including some of the more recent Paddington Bear books.
 He also illustrated books written by his mother, Violet McKee, and by his son, Chuck McKee.

-He also published books under the pseudonym Violet Easton.
+McKee also published books under the pseudonym Violet Easton.

 Films and television

 The BBC used some of McKee's books on television and asked about the possibility of a more extensive project.
 The result was the development of a series about one of McKee's characters, the resulting series was Mr Benn, which ran for thirteen episodes first broadcast in 1971 and 1972 and was repeated regularly over the following two decades.
 Five films for the Save the Children fund followed, then a series of films based on the King Rollo books, with two friends, Clive Juster and Leo Nielsen.
 The company King Rollo Films was started.
 The company maintained its success, with McKee being involved on projects usually as a writer.
-They have been responsible for various films, including Tony Ross's Towser, Eric Hill's Spot the Dog, and Lucy Cousins's Maisy.
-The company plans to produce 26 animated films of Elmer.
+They have been responsible for various films, including Tony Ross's Towser and Eric Hill's Spot the Dog.

-King Rollo Films has produced many other animations, including Spot the Dog and the animated stories within the BBC's children's programme Fimbles.
+King Rollo Films has produced many other animations, including the animated stories within the BBC's children's programme Fimbles.